 , this walk is accommodating to those looking for a more leisurely pace.
 As we float along the river, passing under some of the city's 37 unique bridges, and along the lively banks

-of the Seine you can also use your time with your docent to ask any questions you may have about Paris.
+of the Seine you can also use your time with your guide to ask any questions you may have about Paris.
 This tour should provide a good introduction to Paris and prep for a more in-depth discovery of additional points of interest.

-Interested in a luxury boat experience?
+Interested in a private luxury boat experience?
 Contact us about arranging an orientation on a luxury venetian cruising yacht.

 Is this tour wheelchair accessible?
 The Batobus access point at the Eiffel Tower is wheelchair accessible.
 We are happy to design a private, customized tour for visitors with mobility concerns.